andreidobrinski/a-tour-of-web-capabilities-fm-course/notes.md

 - use to connect to music devices and some lightning systems
 - firefox implemented but not safari
 - receive and send MIDI messages

+Web Serial API

+- low level
+- communicate with serial devices with USB, blutooth or other serial connections
+- not a lot of use cases
+- send and receive data

+Web USB

+- targetted to device vendors, not developers
+- also low level API
+- read and write data directly without custom drivers
+- not often used
+- chromium only